 From what I have learned is that every set(masionbase/dungeonbase/etc...) work perfectly inside there own sets.
 Think of a set of pieces that are made to work with each other, this is on purpose because of how the devs built the game, they created a buch of props and put them into catagorys that will always work when used in there respective sets.

 Props in the same set/base(mansionbase/cisternbase/dungeonbase/etc...)
-WILL ALWAYS WORK AND LOOK GOOD someone has to finish this tutorial

-From: https://wiki.frictionalgames.com/ - Frictional Game Wiki
+WILL ALWAYS WORK AND LOOK GOOD https://wiki.frictionalgames.com/ - Frictional Game Wiki